tonyflo/videoflo/README.md

 A description of each configuration option follows.
 * `name` (required) The proper name of your YouTube channel
 * `path` (required) The subdirectory under `root_dir` where your video projects will exist
+* `schedule` (required) The release schedule for your channel as a comma separated list where 1 is Monday and 7 is Sunday
 * `timeline` (optional) The full path to a DaVinci Resolve timeline file that will act as a template for this channel's videos.
 Your timeline might contain an intro or outro that you use across all videos on your channel.
 Starting in DaVinci Resolve 17, you can export a timeline by going to File > Export > Timeline.
 * `framerate` (required) The framerate that you export your videos
 * `width` (required) The width that you export your videos